 See also: AgBioFEWS 2020 Cohort

 Ph.D.
 Student | College of Agriculture and Life Sciences | Advisors — Dr. Massimo Iorizzo and Dr. Craig Yencho

 Modesta Nnedinso Abugu is from Enugu State, Nigeria in West Africa.
-In the Fall of 2022, Modesta will be entering the Horticultural Science Department at NC State and is interested in using tools of genomics and advanced genetics to improve food security crops and enhance nutrition.
+In the Fall of 2021, Modesta will be entering the Horticultural Science Department at NC State as a GGI scholar and is interested in using tools of genomics and advanced genetics to improve food security crops and enhance nutrition.
 She has a Bachelor’s degree in Biochemistry from the University of Nigeria Nsukka where she researched nutraceuticals and the antioxidant properties of some orphan vegetable crops and a Master’s from Horticultural Sciences Department, University of Florida with her research focusing on introgressing superior flavor volatile alleles into a modern commercial tomato variety.
 Before entering graduate school, Modesta was the Program Assistant for the Open Forum on Agricultural Biotechnology (OFAB), Nigeria Chapter, where she engaged policymakers, the media, scientists and other stakeholders on the potentials of agricultural biotechnology in promoting food security.
 She was also part of the inaugural cohort of Alliance for Science Global Leadership Fellows program at Cornell University in 2015.
 She now helps to lead and advance the communications strategies as well as train other cohorts on grassroots organizing and strategic communications.
 Modesta is also the managing editor of the African Studies Quarterly, UF, a 2020 Conviron Scholar of the American Society of Plant Biologists (ASPB) and a curator of Women in Genomics.

 Ph.D.
 Student | College of Agriculture and Life Sciences | Advisor — Dr. Jonathan Allen